meetjestad/mjs_gateway_configuration/README.md

 folder](https://rcn-ee.net/rootfs/release/), while snapshot releases are in the [`rootfs/snapshot` folder](https://rcn-ee.net/rootfs/snapshot/).

+2026-03: Used Debian 13 image from
+https://rcn-ee.net/rootfs/debian-armhf-13-base-v6.19/ to get gpiod v2 tools.

+### Older bootloaders
+On a clean Lorank with older bootloader:
+ - Devicetree overlays do not
+ - Flashing to EMMC does not work
+ - Recent images (Debian 13) will not boot

+To circumvent this, you can press S2 to load the bootloader from SD instead of using the bootloader from EMMC and only boot linux from the SD card.

+To do this, powerdown the board, unplug the beaglebone from the radio expansion board (otherwise boot will just hang entirely - the S2 boot mode apparently uses some other pins) and then keep S2 pressed for a couple of seconds while plugging in the power.

+To permanently fix this, write to eMMC, which will update the bootloader.

 ### Initial installation
  1. Flash image on SD card
  2. Setup key authentication for root (login with debian:temppwd, create